cloudkitects/Stellar.DAL/README.md

 ## App registration authetication flow

 App registrations are Microsoft Entra (former Active Directory) principals.
-You'll need extra some steps on your machine and on the database itself.
+You'll need afew extra steps on your machine and on the database itself.

 It is strongly recommended to setup system environment variables for the credentials.
-Avoid hardcoding them, never mind pushing them: the git commit history is unforgiving.
+Avoid hardcoding them, never mind pushing them (the git commit history is unforgiving).

 ![image](https://github.com/user-attachments/assets/f98484c2-a227-45f6-9f99-7e12e7c46f48)